Residence Life FAQ's

 - What are popular misconceptions about the Residence Life office?

 New Student: The housing process for a new student starts in the Admissions Office, not Residence Life.
 All students have (or will have) an opportunity to check “interested in on-campus housing” on their MVCC application.
 When accepted, the Admissions staff will determine academic eligibility.
 If eligible, they will be put on the housing list by Admissions and Residene Life will send a housing application packet.

 Current or Past Student: Please contact the Residence Life Office.
-There is ample Spring semester housing and the Residence Life Office will be happy to arrange for a Housing Application Packet to be sent.
+There is ample returning student housing and the Residence Life Office will be happy to arrange for a Housing Application Packet to be sent.

 The Residence Halls do SEEM expensive, but they really are cost effective.
 The Room and Board costs at most schools, including 4 year often exceeds the cost of tuition.
-However, the Residence Halls only cost about $41 a day and include ALL meals, ALL utilities, ALL services (phone, cable, internet), Room Rent, etc. When you look at it that way, is it really cheaper to drive in to campus an hour each day and have to buy meals and gas on the road AND get a car?
+However, the Residence Halls only cost about $42 a day and include ALL meals, ALL utilities, ALL services (phone, cable, internet), Room Rent, etc. When you look at it that way, is it really cheaper than driving in to campus an hour each day and have to buy meals and gas on the road AND get a car?

 Great news - there is NOT a waiting list for the Residence Halls.
 We are presently reserving rooms for the Spring 2014 semester.
 Students are encouraged to follow the above process as soon as possible in order to avoid requesting too late.

 We are a small part of society.
 Everything that happens in society COULD happen anyplace … including the Residence Halls.
 However, the important thing is to consider how a living environment is equipped to handle issues.